Skip to main content

 Server function

-The most common action is to execute a function on the server.
-This is done by simply declaring that function in the action block.
+The most common handler is to execute a function on the server.
+Example:

 server: async ({